 You may think it is insignificant and superficial, but this casual chat is an essential step towards the deeper, more meaningful conversation you crave.

 Before you can hope to share personal details or the most deeply held beliefs and values, you have to earn the trust and confidence of the other party.
-If you attempt sophisticated conversation without this framework in place, it would just not work.
+If you attempt a sophisticated conversation without this framework in place, it just wouldn’t work.

 Therefore, small talk is the most important ingredient.
 It is where you will establish your common ground and those areas where you can talk for hours.

 - How To Make Small Talk

 - How Small Talk Works Behind the scenes

 - What To Do If You Hate Small Talk